Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 For each Frame, I created a heatmap.
 For each window that triggered, the pixels of the heatmap of the corresponding bounding box were incremented by one.

+Here are images with their corresponding heat maps: (Note that no averaging takes place in these heat maps).

 | RGB Image test2.jpg | Heat Map test2.png |
 |:-------------------------:|:-------------------------:|
 |![rgb_img_test2] | ![heat_map_img_test2]|